-The Veterans Integrated Service Network Director and Interim Facility Director agreed with the Combined Assessment Program review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes C and D, pages 24-28, for the full text of the Directors' comments.)
-We will follow up on the planned actions until they are completed.
+The Acting Veterans Integrated Service Network Director and Facility Director agreed with the Combined Assessment Program review findings and recommendations and provided acceptable improvement plans.
+(See Appendixes C and D, pages 24-27, for the full text of the Directors' comments.)
+We consider recommendation 2 closed.
+We will follow up on the planned actions for the open recommendations until they are completed.